-In line with the University Higher Degrees Assessment policy, it is a mandatory requirement for all doctoral qualifications graduating after May/June 2024 to undergo the Viva Voce (oral defence).
-The academic process is coordinated by the respective academic department.
+In accordance with the University's Higher Degrees Assessment policy, it is mandatory for all doctoral qualifications to undergo an Oral defense (Viva Voce) as part of the assessment process.
+This academic procedure is coordinated by the respective academic department.

-CBE.118 PhD (INFORMATION MANAGEMENT) (P1DIMQ) NQF LEVEL: 10 NUMBER OF CREDITS: 360
+CBE.115 PhD (INFORMATION MANAGEMENT) (P1DIMQ) NOF LEVEL: 10 NUMBER OF CREDITS: 360

 The purpose of this qualification is to show through the doctoral thesis, in which the qualification finally culminates, evidence of independent and original scientific work.
-The thesis would constitute a decided contribution to knowledge of and insight into the subject discipline as well as the field of research.
+The thesis would constitute a decided contribution to the knowledge of and insight into the subject discipline as well as the field of research.
 Qualifying students would display applied competence in research methodology, and the proper written and/or oral communication in the research process and findings.
 The student should be able to reflect on his/her research decisions and applications to assess the effect thereof in the holistic context of research in the information industry.